26th March 2020

-Join Nick Baker, Sophie Pavelle and Surrey Wildlife Trust for our FREE Youth Summit at Nower Wood, Leatherhead
+Join Surrey Wildlife Trust for our FREE Youth Summit at Nower Wood, Leatherhead

 Have a voice

 Time is running out!
-We are at a tipping point where we have the ability to prevent irreversible damage to our planet.
+Our climate is reaching a tipping point where we have the ability to prevent irreversible damage to our planet.

 We want your thoughts, ideas and opinions on current environmental matters and what we can all do to make a real difference.
 There will be inspirational keynote speakers, hands-on workshops and an open forum to discuss and debate with fellow students.